 Bowel cancer

 Most bowel cancers (sometimes called colorectal, colon or rectal cancers) start as benign, non-cancerous growths called ‘polyps’ that form on the inner lining or the wall of the bowel [43924].
-These polyps may become cancerous if they are not removed.
-Family history increases a person’s likelihood of developing bowel cancer, however, a lot of the time it is preventable.
-The risk of developing bowel cancer can be reduced by:
+Not all polyps become cancerous but may develop into cancer if they are not detected and removed.

 • eating a high-fibre diet – which includes lots of fruits and vegetables